nhsconnect/national-authentication/pages/Implementation/ImpGuide_OIDC.md

 ---
 ## Authentication Request
 ### Description
 The authentication request is done by redirecting the end user to the provider, for more details see the OIDC specification.
-The redirect URL is built as follows, using the Authorization Code Flow.
+The redirect URL is built as follows, using the authorisation Code Flow.

 ### Protocol Example